jrowellfx/renumSeq/README.md

-For example, use `lsseq` to list a sequence, then cut and paste its output as the arguments to `renumseq` with the appropriate arguments for setting the offset.
+For example, use `lsseq` to list a sequence, then cut and paste its output as the arguments to `renumseq` with the appropriate arguments for setting the offset or new start-frame.

 `renumseq` was written to be safe in that it won't unintentionally overwrite any existing files